bvs7/MBot/README.md

 ## System Overview

 There are 3 group chats used in the game:
-  * Lobby Chat
-* Main Chat
-* Mafia Chat

-Direct messages (DMs) are also used for certain purposes.

-### Lobby Chat

-The lobby system is designed to prevent players who aren't in the game from being spammed too much.
+* **Lobby Chat** - The lobby system is designed to prevent players who aren't in the game from being spammed too much.
 From the lobby users can join the next game, watch games, or check the status of games.

-### Main Chat

-When the game starts, the players are added to the main chat.
+* **Main Chat** - When the game starts, the players are added to the main chat.
 From here they can vote and perform other actions related to the game.
 This is the chat where the majority of the game takes place.
+* **Mafia Chat** - The players chosen to be mafia are all added to this chat so that they can communicate, know who each other are, and can all perform mafia actions.

+Direct messages (DMs) are also used for certain purposes.
+DMs are most important for players who are cops, doctors, etc. They use DMs to choose who to save/investigate or perform other role actions.
+Any player can use simple commands over DM if they need help.

+## System Design

+### Files
+There are 4 python files used for the game:
+* **GroupyComm.py** - A class file used for output.
+Easy way to get user's names, cast messages to groups and send DMs to players.
+* **MState.py** - A class file used to represent and modify the current game.
+* **MInfo.py** - This file initializes global variables and functions.
+* **MServer.py** - This is the main file.
+It sets up GroupyComm and MState instances, creates a server that listens for bots' POST requests, and processes those requests into the correct actions on MState.

+There is also an info file that contains key id numbers as well as a notes folder, which is used to save MState state.

-### Mafia Chat
+### Commands

-## Features to implement

-This is Mafia Bot!

-Mafia Bot uses the Groupme API to let a group chat play the game Mafia
+In each of the chats, there are commands that can be entered prefixed by a '/' character.

+#### Lobby Commands

+* `/in` - The id of the user who enters this command is added to a list of players who will participate in the next game.
+* `/out` - This user is removed from the list for the next game.
-Currently (11/10/16) the game is structured in the following way:
+* `/start` - The game is started with those in the list for the next game.

-At least three people must play.
-The number of mafia is randomly determined, and relatively fair, based on the number of other players.
-The game begins with Day.

-Players can enter commands using the command character: '/' followed by a command.
+* `/status` - Responds with the status of the game occuring, or a message that no game is occuring.
+* `/help` - Responds with a description of commands for Lobby Chat.

+#### Main Commands

+* `/vote` - Used to vote for someone to die
+  * `/vote @[mention]` - If another player is mentioned, they are voted for.
+  * `/vote me` - The player votes for themself.
+  * `/vote nokill` - The player votes for nobody to be killed this day.
+  * `/vote none` - The player retracts their vote.
+* `/timer` - Starts a five minute timer during the day.
+Once this timer runs out, no kill will take place and the game advances to night.
+* `/status` - Responds with the status of the game, including time, day, members remaining, and who is voting for whom.
+* `/help` - Responds with a list of commands that can be used in Main Chat.

+#### Maifa Commands

+* `/target [#]` - Selects the person who was assigned the given number as Mafia's target for the night.
+* `/options` - Lists the players to kill and their numbers for this night.
-/help		displays a list of commands and uses
+* `/help` - Responds with a list of commands that can be used in Mafia Chat.

-Main group commands:

-/in		adds the player to the next game
-/out		removes them from the next game
-/start	begins a game if one is not in progress
-/vote		changes the player's vote to the other player they mention
-		/vote me, /vote none, /vote nokill also work
-/status	lists who is in the next game, or who is in the game and where the votes stand.
-/timer	start a five minute timer.
-At the end of this, the game continues even with no actions

-Mafia group (and Cop/Doctor DM) commands:

-/target		Sets a player as the target to be killed in the morning /options	Display the options to target
+### DM Commands

+* `/status` - Gives the current status of the game.
+* `/help` - Responds with a help message specific to the player's role.
+* `/target [#]` - Used by cop and doctor to target a player to investigate/save.
+* `/reveal` - Used by the celeb to reveal their innocence to the group.

+## Game Overview

 The game begins when somebody sends the command /start to the main groupme.
 This assigns roles to everybody currently in the game, and sends out direct messages listing these roles.
 The Mafia are added to the mafia group chat.
 Messages are sent announcing the beginning of the game.

 Now the game is in the "Day" phase.
 During this time, everybody votes for somebody to kill.
 When a vote is determined, the game goes into "Night".
 During this phase, the mafia, doctor, and cop select who to target.
 This is resolved as the game returns to day, when the cop is sent a message with info on who they investigated, and the group is informed of a kill/unsuccessful kill.

-Features to add:

-MASONS		These roles would be for a large mafia group.
-This is a group chat where everyone is confirmed town.

-VIGILANTE
+## TODO

+- [ ] Deescalation - If a group goes `/in` for the next game, but _x_ time passes without anything happening, drop them all.
+This will prevent people from joining a game accidentally while they are busy.
+	- [ ] Lock - A player can lock themself in to avoid getting dropped.
+- [ ] Known Roles - Make an option for the roles (but not the players who have them) to be shared at the beginning of the game.
+- [ ] Reveal on Death - Make an option for a person's role to be revealed when they die.
+- [ ] Masons - A new role.
+Masons share a chat and know each other are confirmed town.
+- [ ] NPC - MODERATOR will play and be a very basic player, voting almost randomly and saying funny things.
+- [ ] Rule Voting - A system by which players in the lobby can vote on implementations of new rules.
+- [ ] Records - The results of each game are saved to help adjust for fairness and find problems.